sametmax/django-quicky/README.md

         )

-You wil always be logged in as a super user.
+You will always be logged in as a super user.
 No password required.
 No timeout.

 Serve static middleware
 ========================

 Serving static files IN DEV without worries:

     if DEBUG: